 Best for: Office-life satirical pop

 Write a bilingual code-switch satirical pop lyric.
 Theme: 9pm at the office.
-Switch rule: Mandarin base + English business jargon mid-line (KPI, follow up, sync, call).
+Switch rule: Mandarin base in characters + English business jargon mid-line (KPI, follow up, sync, call).
 Mood: tired-funny.
 16 lines.
-Provide pinyin for Mandarin clauses.
+Add pinyin under each Mandarin line.

 5. Overseas-student dorm narrative